The Alex Awards are given to ten books written for adults that have special appeal to young adults, ages 12 through 18.

 How many members, length of term, etc.

-Committee members are appointed by YALSA's President-Elect and serve a two-year term, with the possibility of reappointment for an additional two-year term.
+Committee members are appointed by YALSA's President-Elect and serve a one-year term.
 There are 9 voting committee members, including the chair.
-Each term begins at the conclusion of one Midwinter and ends at the conclusion of the Midwinter that is at the end of the term.
+Each term begins Feb.
+1st and ends Jan.
+31st of the following year, for a 12 month term.
 If someone resigns, the current President of YALSA appoints a new person to finish out that particular term.
-Reappointment is not automatic, but instead is based upon participation.
-Any individual who wishes to be appointed for a second term must fill out a Selection Committee Volunteer Form the summer prior to their desired reappointment.

 Responsibilities of regular committee positions